tin2tin/Pallaidium/README.md

 ## Uninstall

-Hugging Face diffusers model are downloaded from the hub and saved to a local cache directory.
+Hugging Face diffusers model is downloaded from the hub and saved to a local cache directory.
 By default, the cache directory is located at:

 On Linux and macOS: ~/.cache/huggingface/transformers